 The LIW-48RFS-7 wireless tow light system comes with a light bar, transmitter and a charge cord.
 The flashers are activated when you turn on the light bar.
 When either the turn signals or brakes are activated, the flashers stop until the turn signals or brake lights are inactive for 1 second.
 Then they resume until the next event.
 No more confusion for the drivers behind you.
 They will know your intentions instead of being confused by the flashers.
 Simply plug the seven pin transmitter into your trucks seven pin connector.
 Turn on the truck bar by switching the on/off button.
 The taillights do not come on when the unit is powered on, only when the towing vehicles taillights are on.
 This is a tremendous battery saver.

-Light bars feature all L.E.D. lights, transmits up to 1000ft with a runtime of about 20 hours.
+Light bars feature all L.E.D. lights, transmits up to 1000ft.
 If you forget to charge the bar, just plug in your 7 pin cable to run as a cabled unit.
 We offer a 3-year warranty on the circuit boards.

 Designed, Engineered, Manufactured, and Assembled in the USA by Custer Products / Lite It Wireless.